folio-org/data-import-processing-core/README.md

 ## Introduction

-Core infrastructure for event handling for the DataImport.
+Core infrastructure for event processing for the DataImport.

 ## Additional information